 - It should be illegal to produce and sell tobacco.

-- Does paparazzi disrespect the lives of stars?
+- Does the paparazzi disrespect the lives of stars?

-- Should one save someone else’s life putting their own at risk?
+- Should someone save someone else’s life if it means risking their own?

-- Should school and professors use exams to assess the knowledge and skills of their students?
+- Should academic institutions and professors use exams to assess the knowledge and skills of their students?